3mdeb/news-and-ideas/blog/content/post/2020-01-15-GRUB2_and_3mdeb_minisummit.md

 improve current state of GRUB2 security.
 Definitely documentation could be better, but this requires time and community engagement.

-Most of the talk focused how those features help coreboot based platforms.
+Most of the talk focused on how those features help coreboot based platforms.
 Overall adoption of security features is slow mostly because of lack of integration across the system components.